OJ Clarino

-Mario Javier Noda Clarino (born 27 July 1990), commonly known as Ojay Clarino, is a Filipino professional footballer who plays as both a full-back and midfielder for Philippines Football League club Davao Aguilas.
+Mario Javier Noda Clarino (born 27 July 1990), commonly known as Ojay Clarino, is a Filipino professional footballer who plays as both a full-back and midfielder for Philippines Football League club Manila Digger.

 Personal life

 Clarino was born in Quezon City in the Philippines.
-He comes from a family of footballers, being one of 10 children who played football.
+He comes from a family of footballers, being one of 12 children who played football.
 His older brother Popoy is currently coaching the men's team of the University of the Philippines Diliman in the UAAP, while his younger brother Julian plays abroad in Australia with Bulli FC.
 Two of his other younger brothers, Gino and Miguel, currently play for Philippine clubs Davao Aguilas and United City, respectively.

 Collegiate career

 Clarino played college football for the University of Santo Tomas Growling Tigers, first entering as a freshman in 2009.
 During his stint at UST he became one of the team's star players, leading the team to the final in 2012, where they lost to the University of the Philippines.